Did you know that there’s a spot in Yates County, New York where your car appears to roll uphill?

 That’s right, at Spook Hill in Middlesex, NY, your car (or anything else that can roll) appears to do just that.
 While it’s an optical illusion, if you’ve never been to a Gravity Hill in New York or elsewhere, you’re in for a real treat at this strange spot.

 Spook Hill is located along Newell Road on a hillside overlooking Canandaigua Lake.
 Other than this strange phenomenon, this is a regular and peaceful residential and farming roadway in the Finger Lakes.
-In fact, given that there is nothing to mark this Gravity Hill, you could drive this road every day and never know it’s there.
+In fact, given that there is nothing to mark this Gravity Hill, you could drive this road every day and never know it’s there, just like a similar Gravity Hill in Cattaraugus County.

 Before going any further, that brings me to an important point.
 Spook Hill is along a normal road.
 While it’s unlikely that this area gets a ton of traffic (I didn’t see another car in the 15 minutes I was there), cars do drive on this road.